jro31/jethro-codes/_articles/projects/blocks-falling.md

 You pass-in the block, we add the new row (the old row moved to its new position), then `delete` the old row.

-So when we run the `shiftBlockDown()` function, all we're doing is our new block down one row:
+So when we run the `shiftBlockDown()` function, all we're doing is moving our new block down one row:

 ```js
 const shiftBlockDown = (block, amount = 1) => {